OctopusDeploy/blog/blog/2020-01/k8s-deployment-strategies-visualized/index.md

 In the video above you can see all the pods on node 1 are deleted, and only when they are removed are the new pods on the second node created.

 The *recreate* strategy ensures that the old and new pods do not run concurrently.
-This can be beneficial when synchronizing changes to a backend datastore that does not support two different client versions accessing it.
+This can be beneficial when synchronizing changes to a backend datastore that does not support access from two different client versions.
 However there is a period of downtime before the new pods start accepting traffic.

 ## Rolling Updates